conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### Tools they need to do their job

+The IDEs, Platform, Misc tools used by Alia, primarily for reviews and tracking work.

 #### Journey with conda-store

-Leads the adoption of conda-store, setting organizational standards and monitoring usage to drive efficiency and alignment with business objectives.
+- Discovery:
+    - Team lead pitches it
+    - Community spaces
+- Onboarding:
+    - Team lead/member who sets up conda-store helps them onboard
+    - Documentation
+- General Use:
+    - Review resource utilization
+    - Review package and channel requests

 #### Pain points or biggest challenges

+- Strategic alignment with organization goals
-- Strategic alignment, tool adoption across teams
+- Tool adoption across teams

 #### Core needs

-- Oversight on tool efficiency, team productivity
+- Oversight on tool efficiency and team productivity
-- Enablement of others
+- Enable team members